 Copies for offsite use

 Off campus researchers unable to use the Inter Libary Loan system may still obtain copies for a fee.
+Requests can be submitted using your Special Collections Research Account online.
 Please see our Audio/Visual Materials Copying Fees and Restrictions for more information.
 The University of California rarely holds copyright to the recordings in the collections.
 Permission to reproduce recordings still under copyright must be secured from the copyright holder.